ngrx/platform/docs/store/selectors.md

+---
+# The documentation below is for NgRx versions 6.x and older.
+# Visit https://ngrx.io for the latest documentation.
+---

 # Selectors

 Selectors are methods used for obtaining slices of store state. @ngrx/store provides a few helper functions for optimizing this selection.